 If we're lucky, they'll have so many ideas for the sequel that it will either result in a decent amount of DLC or a third Breath of the Wild sequel.
 But that's just us getting our hopes up and getting way ahead of ourselves.

 Nintendo released several Breath of the Wild amiibo for the original game and also made other Zelda amiibo compatible with it as well.
 When scanned, these figures allow players to acquire special in-game items or even Epona, the horse from Ocarina of Time.

-We currently do not know for sure if the sequel will also work with these figurines, our guess is that they will.
-Afterall, it was recently discovered that the amiibo for the four champions are getting reprints.
-We'll update when we learn more.
+We currently do not know if the sequel will also work with these figurines; our guess is that they will.
+After all, it was recently discovered that the amiibo for the four champions are getting reprints.
+We'll update you when we learn more.

-Can you play the Breath of the Wild sequel on Nintendo Switch Lite?
+Can you play Breath of the Wild 2 on Nintendo Switch Lite?

 We absolutely loved Breath of the Wild and cannot wait to get my hands on the sequel.
 We'll keep our ears to the ground and will update this article with any news, rumors, or official updates that we learn about.
 Check back often!

 Updated January 5, 2021: Made some formatting changes.